-My husband and I decided to get a dog when my sister was sick.
+We decided to get a dog when my sister was sick.
 Harry arrived at the end of February, and my sister passed away in May.
 I will always remember when I told her that we were getting a dog, and that we were going to call him Harry.
 ‘Harry the Dog’ she said, ‘just like the book’.

 The reason why Maira Kalman’s book touches me so much is because my sister knew that Harry would save me.
 And almost every day I look at Harry and wonder what he can see that I can’t.
 I wonder if he can see my sister.
 There are days when I am convinced that he does.
 And like Maira, I too ask Harry to say just one word to me.
 To give me a sign that my sister has not really left me.
 I too am searching for her.
 But of course, Harry doesn’t, but he speaks volumes.
 As Maira continues to write: